Helixform/yafo/README.md

 Note that any file will be treated transparently, whether it's encrypted or not.
 It means `yafo` will not check whether the given file is ever encrypted when you execute `yafo decrypt`.
 And you can also encrypt the same file multiple times with `yafo encrypt`.

+For better performance, you can use `--silent` option to run it without displaying the progress bar.

 ## FAQ

 ### What are the possible use cases of it?